Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 1. Just looking at the results:
-   - download the folders and just drag & drop the kern files (*.krn) into [verovio.humdrum](https://verovio.humdrum.org/) to see the analys results in red color.
+   - download the folders and just drag & drop the humdrum files (*.krn) into [verovio.humdrum](https://verovio.humdrum.org/) to see the analys results in red color.

 <div align="center"><img src="/resources/res5_chor008.png" width="1100px"</img></div>